 Have You Been Discriminated

 Discrimination is when you have been subject to disciplinary action, harassment, or dismissal because of your race, gender, or religion.
 If you have reported the behavior to the appropriate parties but have not received any response, contact a reliable attorney.
+The Adult Survivors Act supports victims that weren’t able to report the incident immediately.
+Not being heard makes it more painful for the victims that suffered harassment, thus it is very important to be able to meet the right attorneys for your case.

 You’ve been Harassed